MukulAmbulgekar/bikeShareAppDamandPrediction/README.md

 ### Things that are done ###

+Mobile Application

-*  Find nearby bike stations (within 0.5 miles) and their avalability
+*  Find nearby bike stations (within 0.5 miles) and their avalability.
+(Cities included - Bay area, Chicago, New York)
 *  Get real time status of available Bikes/Docks at a particular bike station
 *  Get weather information
 *  Search places on google maps to get bike status.
 *  Suggest new Bike Stations

+Web Application

 *  K-Means Clustering for stations based on number of trips
-* Added demand prediction for number of trips on hourly basis using Gradient Boosting.
+*  Added demand prediction for number of trips on hourly basis for last one year using Gradient Boosting, Random Forest, Ada Boosting and Extra Trees Regressor.
-* Added demand prediction for number of trips on hourly basis using Random Forest.
+*  Added demand prediction for number of bike availability for last one year on hourly basis using Gradient Boosting, Random Forest, Ada Boosting and Extra Trees Regressor.

-** Features to be implemented **
-* Demand prediction Algorithm
-* Big data analysis  - web dashboard
-* Android Mobile Application for real time analysis and status of bike stations
+*  Added future demand prediction using gradient boosting algorithm as it was giving best results for given data set.

 ### How do I get set up? ###